 Because this dough is so easy to make and this recipe makes enough for 2 – 12 inch pizzas or breadsticks, I make it often.
 It takes only about an hour for the dough to rise from start to finish.
-It’s also much cheaper with no preservatives compared to store-dough.
+Also, it’s much cheaper and doesn’t have preservatives compared to store-dough.

 You can store the dough in the refrigerator for up to three days.
-I like to allow it to come to room temperature and rise before baking it after it’s been refrigerated.
+Let it come to room temperature and rise before baking .